dima-bu/hsvg/README.md

  grunt

 ```
-- we create ./html-parts/sprite.html file with svg sprite, after that we complite html from parts - index.html
+We create ./html-parts/sprite.html file with svg sprite, after that we complite html from parts

-We have directive #hsvg
+We have directive hsvg

 ```
 <hsvg hsvghref="airport" class="lg-size airport-icon icon"></hsvg>
 ```

+#### hsvghref
-#hsvghref - name of svg file in ./svg
+    name of svg file in ./svg

+#### class
-#class - css class, we can add fill propperty for add bg color of icon
+    css class, we can add fill property for add bg color of icon